 Complaint Resolution Process

 Self-managed stage – wherever possible, UOW encourages individuals to attempt to resolve the issue at the first level i.e., with the respective area/person, service, before lodging a formal complaint.
 If you are a student, you are encouraged to work through the matters of concern with the appropriate staff member (closest to the situation) as this is often the most effective way to resolve issues without further escalation.
 For e.g., most issues can be resolved informally through discussion with your faculty, Tutor, Lecturer, Course Advisor, Head of Students or the head of the relevant academic or administrative unit.

 University-managed stage – If you are dissatisfied with the outcome at the self-managed stage you are welcome to escalate your issue through the formal complaint process.

 |Academic Complaints||If you have a complaint relating to your studies, for example, about a mark awarded for an assignment or exam, you should refer to the process outlined in the Student Academic Complaints Policies:|

 |Non-Academic Complaints||If you have a complaint relating to a non-academic matter, you can contact the Complaints Management Centre|

-External Avenues – If you have followed all the internal complaint resolution processes you can refer your matter to an external body.
+External Avenues – If you have followed all internal complaint resolution processes, you are welcome to refer your matter to an external body.